top of page

 ART & TALENT SHOWCASES

 • Our talent show is one of our most creative events.
-Organized by the middle school students and their teacher, this is a fun event that students Grade 1 and above can choose to perform in.
+Organized by the middle school students and their teacher, this is a fun event that students can choose to perform in.
+Parents are often invited.

 • Spring Sing is a community event where all students showcase the wonderful music have learned throughout the school year.
 Adult community members are invited to join in a jam session for the last song.